Alivexem/QuizApp/README.md

 Your feedback is important to us!
 If you encounter any issues, have questions, or want to share your experience using the Babel Quiz App, please reach out to us.
 You can contact us via email at babel.quiz.app@example.com.

-## License

-Babel Quiz App is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.